dankamongmen/notcurses/USAGE.md

 // Can we draw Braille?
 The Linux console cannot. bool notcurses_canbraille(const struct notcurses* nc);

-// This function must successfully return before NCBLIT_PIXEL is available.
-// Returns -1 on error, 0 for no support, or 1 if pixel output is supported.
+// Returns a non-zero constant corresponding to some pixel-blitting
+// mechanism if bitmap support (via any mechanism) has been detected,
+// or else 0 (NCPIXEL_NONE).
-// Must not be called concurrently with either input or rasterization. int notcurses_check_pixel_support(struct notcurses* nc);
+ncpixelimpl_e notcurses_check_pixel_support(struct notcurses* nc);
 ```

 ## Direct mode